JarKz/dotfiles/config/nvim/README.md

   - useful for non-native english users
 * `wintermute-cell/gitignore.nvim`
   - makes gitignore file by some patterns
+  - this plugin use only telescope and I don't like it, therefore I've maked fork:
+    - `JarKz/gitignore.nvim`
+      - supports contract with templates and friendly with any pickers like telescope, fzf...
 * `chrisgrieser/nvim-spider`
   - remaps default nvim keys: w, b, e...
   - **important** [by issue](https://github.com/chrisgrieser/nvim-spider/issues/14) plugin works only with ACSII symbols and it may be annoying if you also works with non-ASCII text
+    - `JarKz/nvim-spider-utf8`
+      - my forked plugin with support UTF-8, which well works
 * `lewis6991/gitsigns.nvim`
   - show git signs left of code
   - useful when you works with git and understand what is changes